 Check your position

 Every car is different when it comes to air vent placement.
-Before you strap Baby into her seat for a drive, make sure you haven’t put the seat directly in the path of the car’s ventilation system.
-Too much hot or cold air will make it impossible for her to fully relax.
+Before you strap Baby into their seat for a drive, make sure you haven’t put the seat directly in the path of the car’s ventilation system.
+Too much hot or cold air will make it impossible for them to fully relax.

 Create an atmosphere